Quantitative Heegaard Floer cohomology and the Calabi invariant: Introduction

 \begin{theo} The space consisting of homogeneous quasimorphsisms on $\Ham(S^2, \omega)$ which are continuous with respect to the $C^0$ topology and Lipschitz with respect to the Hofer metric is infinite dimensional. \end{theo}

-In fact, our quasimorphisms satisfy a simple asymptotic formula --- they converge to $0$ in their limit --- and this can be used to recover the Calabi invariant over $S^2$ with more general links, see Proposition~\ref{prop:quasicalabi}.
+In fact, our quasimorphisms satisfy a simple asymptotic formula which can be used to prove that the Calabi property, from Theorem \ref{theo:recovering_Calabi}, holds for more general links on the sphere; see Proposition~\ref{prop:quasicalabi}.

 \begin{remark} In contrast, $\Ham(S^2, \omega)$ does not admit any non-trivial homomorphisms to $\R$ since it is simple \cite{Banyaga}.
-As for $\Homeo_0(S^2,\omega)$, it is an open question whether it admits any non-trivial homomorphisms to $\R$, although a straightforward modification of the argument in \cite[Cor.
-2.5]{CGHS20} shows that any such homomorphism could not be $C^0$ continuous. \end{remark}
+As for $\Homeo_0(S^2,\omega)$, when this paper first appeared it had been an open question whether it admits any non-trivial homomorphisms to $\R$; a straightforward modification of the argument in \cite[Cor.
+2.5]{CGHS20} shows that any such homomorphism could not be $C^0$ continuous.
+We later showed in \cite{CGHMSS22}, using the quasimorphisms constructed here, that $\Homeo_0(S^2,\omega)$ does admit non-trivial homomorphisms to $\R$. \end{remark}

 \begin{remark} As alluded to above, the motivation for the first part of Question~\ref{que:mcsal} is closely connected to our Theorem~\ref{corol:quasi_homeo}: indeed, a result from Entov, Polterovich and Py \cite[Prop.\ 1.4]{EPP} implies that any continuous homogeneous quasimorphism on $\Ham(S^2,\omega)$ would extend to give such a quasimorphism on $\Homeo_0(S^2,\omega)$.
 As for the second part of the question, this is tuned to applications in Hofer geometry and $C^0$ symplectic topology.
 For example, it was very recently shown in \cite{CGHS21, Pol-Shel21} that $\Ham(S^2,\omega)$ is not quasi-isometric to $\R$, thereby settling what is known as the Kapovich-Polterovich question \cite[Prob.
 21]{mcduff-salamon}; prior to \cite{CGHS21,Pol-Shel21}, it was shown in \cite{EPP} that an affirmative answer to the second question in Question~\ref{que:mcsal} would also settle the Kapovich-Polterovich question. \end{remark}